shreerajshrestha/GettingAndCleaningData/CodeBook.md

 ------------------

 `Mean`
-Average taken across 561 sensor readings sensor readings for a particular `Subject_ID` and `Activity_Label`.
+Average taken across 561 sensor readings sensor readings for a particular Subject_ID and Activity_Label.

 `SD`
-Standard Deviation of 561 sensor readings sensor readings for a particular `Subject_ID` and `Activity_Label`.
+Standard Deviation of 561 sensor readings sensor readings for a particular Subject_ID and Activity_Label.